Aspirin and Antiplatelets for Coronary Artery Disease

 Why It Is Used

-You may also take low-dose aspirin (81 mg) every day to help lower the risk of a heart attack or stroke.
-Low-dose aspirin may be used:
+Antiplatelet medicines help lower the risk of a heart attack or stroke.

 How Well It Works

-Aspirin can help lower your chance of having a heart attack.1 It also reduces the chance of a stroke or a "mini-stroke."
-A mini-stroke is also called a TIA.
-If you have a higher risk for a heart attack or stroke, aspirin will have even more benefit for you.
+Aspirin can help lower your chance of having a heart attack.
+It also reduces the chance of a stroke or a mini-stroke (TIA or transient ischemic attack).2

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.